resegoreey/python_lists/README.md

 # List Slicing

 This is a program that slices a list to get a subset of elements and prints the result.

+# List Concatenation

+This is a program that concatenates two lists and prints the combined list.